Cheung-group/Assembly_Regulator/README.md

 The project models emergent assemblies of subunits from protein megacomplexes in a crowded, cell-like environment using coarse-grained statistical mechanics and experimental data, such as protein abundance and cross-linking mass spectrometry.
-The use case is the assembly of the yeast INO80 chromatin-remodeling complex.

 ## Key Features